ABOUT THE DEPARTMENT

 One of the innovative features of the Core Education is the courses will be taught by faculty and teaching assistants from all the different life science departments.
 You will have an opportunity to explore your interest in the various life science majors, while at the same time study an integrated set of biological principles.
 All life science students will take the same courses, so that when you finish the Core Education you are well prepared to enter any of the life science majors.

-Although you need not choose a final major while you are completing the Core Education, it is best you find your area of interest and select a preliminary major soon, so that you may obtain the most detailed and personal counseling possible as you plan your academic career.
+Although you need not choose a final major while you are completing the Core Education, it is best that you find your area of interest and select a preliminary major soon, so that you may obtain the most detailed and personal counseling possible as you plan your academic career.